Colombia's conundrum over Pablo Escobar's escapee hippos | DW | 14.05.2020

 Zoos are neither interested in, nor capable of, taking them due to cost, capacity and paperwork, and they cannot be relocated to Africa due to potential disease risk.

-Which leaves the option of a straightforward cull.
-But while eradicating the animals might be technically possible it would be costly and controversial.
-When an army-backed operation euthanized an aggressive male hippo in 2009 there was a huge public backlash.
+This leaves the option of a straightforward cull.
+But while eradicating the animals might be technically possible, it would be costly and controversial.
+When an army-backed operation euthanized an aggressive male hippo in 2009, there was a huge public backlash.
 "Everyone thinks hippos are chubby, nice, cute," Valderrama said.
 "They think of Matilda in the Madagascar movies."

-Local ranchers, though, aren't such fans, increasingly complaining of the animals damaging fences and disturbing cattle.
+Local ranchers, though, aren't such fans, and increasingly complaining of the animals damaging fences and disturbing cattle.

 Echeverri would rather the hippos were contained in an enclosed reserve and more effective birth control developed.
 But he says that is only likely to happen with international funding, and not any time soon — particularly now the country is on lockdown due to the COVID-19 pandemic.